stomt/stomt-unity-sdk/README.md

 See also the list of [contributors](https://github.com/stomt/stomt-unity-sdk/contributors) who participated in this project.

 ## More about STOMT

+*Regularly communicate your page on social channels and checkout our [Website-Widget](https://www.stomt.com/dev/js-sdk) for your websites to collect feedback from anywhere.*

 * On the web [www.stomt.com](https://www.stomt.com)
 * [STOMT for iOS](http://stomt.co/ios)